megasanjay/vue3-lottie/docs/guide.md

 ### onComplete

-If you're animation has a finite amount of loops you can use this event to know when the animation has completed.
+If your animation has a finite amount of loops you can use this event to know when the animation has completed.

 ### onLoopComplete

-If you're animation has a finite amount of loops you can use this event to know when the animation has completed a loop.
+If your animation has a finite amount of loops you can use this event to know when the animation has completed a loop.

 ### onEnterFrame